A systems thinker

 - Revenue-driven campaign strategy

-AI Content Library
+AI Content & Knowledge Systems

-- AI-powered content workflows (ChatGPT, Claude)
+- AI-powered content workflows — Claude, ChatGPT

 - Knowledge systems & content libraries